 $2,000 X 6 = $12,000 X 0.80 = $9,600 Prepayment Penalty

-An interest guarantee on a hard money loan is a requirement that a borrower pay a make a minimum amount of monthly payments.
+An interest guarantee on a hard money loan is a requirement that a borrower make a minimum number of monthly payments.
 Often, with a 12-month hard money bridge loan, the lender will require an interest guarantee of 3 months, meaning that even if the borrower paid off the loan after making two payments, the borrower would still owe one additional payment as part of the 3-month interest guarantee.

 Yes, hard money lenders can set aside 12-months of payments into an escrow account to make monthly payments on a loan.
 On luxury spec home bridge loans where the property is listed for sale on the market, this practice is very common.

 Even though the hard money loan is considered “asset-based”, the lender still wants to make sure the borrower is on solid ground financially.
 Hard money lenders prefer borrowers with liquidity to service the debt payments and want to make sure that the borrower has a likely exit strategy when the balloon payment comes due.
 It’s a better business practice to lend to performing borrowers rather than make loans with a higher likelihood of default.

 Yes, hard money lenders make loans to self-employed borrowers.
 The majority of the loans First Capital Trust Deeds originates are made to self-employed borrowers who are mostly self-employed real estate investment professionals.